frankxeth/alice/README.md

 #MORE UPDATE IS COMING SOON 🛠️🤞

-# The website is not completely perfect
+# The projects is not completely perfect

 Thanks for OPNET TEAM